SenecalRenaud/equipeBoucani-soen341project2023/README.md

 # SOEN 341 - Boucani

 ## Objective
-goal is to create a website for job postings and applications
+Our objective is to create a website which will function as a platform onto which employers can upload job postings and job seekers can apply to these postings.

 ## Team Members